Contract cleaning

 Example: Cleaning employee not part of contract cleaning industry

 Joe and Sam are friends who both work as cleaners at two different supermarkets in a coastal town.
-They both do similar duties at work, including cleaning common areas, polishing and garbage disposal.
+They do similar duties at work, including cleaning common areas, polishing and garbage disposal.

-Sam works for a contract cleaning business that provides cleaning services to Supermarket B, as well as other businesses.
+Sam works for a contract cleaning business that provides cleaning services to a different supermarket, as well as other businesses.
 Sam is paid directly by the cleaning company and wears their uniform.
-Sam is told by the cleaning business when to work and what tasks should be done in what order.
-Sam is covered by the Cleaning Award.
+Sam is told by the cleaning business when to work and what tasks should be done and in what order.
+As Sam is employed by a contract cleaning business, she is covered by the Cleaning Award.

 For more information on who is and isn’t covered by the Cleaning Award, visit the Cleaning Award summary.